 George Dickel Rye Whisky is the newest player to enter the rapidly-growing rye whiskey category.
-Master Distiller John Lunn created this product to address the increased demand for rye in the marketplace, which is thanks in large part to the classic cocktail renaissance.
+The brand created this product to address the increased demand for rye in the marketplace–which is thanks in large part to the classic cocktail renaissance–but the actual liquid is sourced from MGP Ingredients in Indiana.
 It joins a Dickel lineup that already includes a handful of Tennessee whiskeys (No. 8, No. 12 and Barrel Select).

 George Dickel Rye Whisky (they drop the ‘e’) is comprised of 95% rye grains, 5% malted barley and not an ounce of corn.
 It’s been aged in new charred oak barrels for a minimum of five years and clocks in at 90 proof, or 45% alcohol by volume.
 It’s chilled and then charcoal filtered before bottling.
 Now, let’s take it for a spin.

 On the nose, George Dickel Rye is full of toasted oak, spicy rye grains, citrus fruits and some mildly sweet caramel.
 Take a sip, and it’s smooth and soft on the palate.
 It’s initially sweet, with hints of fruit, and becomes spicier and very dry toward the finish.
 Overall it’s got a pretty luxurious mouthfeel considering its relatively young age, and it’s not nearly so rough around the edges as many rye whiskeys.